Ethnic groups in the Philippines: Ilocano

 The Ilocano people are the third-largest ethnic group in the Philippines with 8,746,169 population as of 2020, they are a predominantly Christian group who reside within the lowlands and coastal areas of northwestern Luzon mainly the Ilocos Region.
 Other Ilocanos are also found in Cordillera Administrative Region and Cagayan Valley, as well as in west and east Pangasinan.
 Minor pockets of Ilocanos are also found in scattered parts of Central Luzon, such as Zambales, Tarlac, Bataan, Nueva Ecija, and Aurora, in Metro Manila and in some municipalities in Mindanao, mainly in Sultan Kudarat.

 They speak Iloco or Iloko with two distinct dialects the Amianan (Northern) and Abagatan (Southern) dialects.
 Ilocanos even speak other languages within the environment of other ethnic groups in areas they settled and grew up in, like Ibanag, Pangasinan, Ivatan, Kapampangan and Tagalog in Central Luzon, Chavacano, Hiligaynon, Cebuano, Butuanon, Surigaonon as well as Lumad and Moro languages in Mindanao.
 Their foremost folk literature is Biag ni Lam-ang (The Life of Lam-ang), an epic poem with similarities with the Ramayana.

-Bago

-The Bago (Bago Igorot or Vago) were first identified in the municipality of Pugo, located on the southeastern side of La Union.
-Historically, they are the Christianized Igorots or Nuevo Cristianos, who were often referred to as Vagos or Bago during Spanish colonization in the Ilocos Region.
-As of 2020, the Bago population is 101,965, with Ilocos Sur having the highest population at 38,692.
-This is a highly acculturated group whose villages are located along major transportation routes between the lowlands and the Abatan, Benguet markets in the highlands.
-The major ritual practices and beliefs are somewhat related to the northern Kankanay, thus the idea that the people were migrants because of trade from western Mountain Province.
-The Kankanay regard them as such and not as a specific ethnic group.
-The language is a mixture of northern Kankanay with an infusion of lowland dialects.
-Most of the individuals are bilingual with Ilocano as the trade language.
-Their agricultural activities revolve around a mixture of highland root crops like sweet potatoes, yams, and taro, and lowland vegetables and fruits.

-Ibanag

-The Ibanags are a predominantly Christian lowland ethnic group numbering around half a million people and who primarily inhabit the provinces of Cagayan and Isabela in the Cagayan Valley of northern Luzon.
-They speak the Ibanag language, which is distantly related to Ilocano, which they speak as second language.